-In exercising its right of termination, a franchisor will need to identify the relevant scenario and comply with the Code's requirements in relation to that scenario.
+In exercising its right of termination, a franchisor needed to identify the relevant scenario and comply with the Code's requirements in relation to that scenario.

-All aspects of the Code apply to a `franchise agreement' entered into, transferred, renewed or extended on or after 1 October 1998.
-While fully operational in relation to a post 1 October 1998 franchise agreement, some of the Code's provisions are not applicable to pre 1 October 1998 agreements.15 In such circumstances, a pre 1 October agreement is covered to the extent that the Code's provisions are applicable to that agreement.
+All aspects of the Code applied to a `franchise agreement' entered into, transferred, renewed or extended on or after 1 October 1998.
+While fully operational in relation to a post 1 October 1998 franchise agreements, some of the Code's provisions were not applicable to pre 1 October 1998 agreements.
+In such circumstances, a pre 1 October agreement was covered to the extent that the Code's provisions were applicable to that agreement.

-A definition of franchise agreement is provided in clause 4(1) and is critical to the operation of the Code.
-That definition provides that:
+A definition of a franchise agreement was provided in Clause 4(1) and was critical to the operation of the Code.
+That definition provided that:

 "A franchise agreement is an agreement:

 (a) that takes the form, in whole or part, of any of the following: